Hope Diamond: Classification

-It is currently housed in the National Gem and Mineral collection at the National Museum of Natural History in Washington, D.C.

-It is blue under ordinary light because of trace amounts of boron within its crystal structure, and exhibits a red phosphorescence under exposure to ultraviolet light.
+The Hope Diamond is a large, 45.52 carat, deep-blue diamond, studded in a pendant Toison d ’or.
+It is a dark greyish-blue color under ordinary light due to trace amounts of boron within its crystal structure, and it exhibits a red phosphorescence under exposure to ultraviolet light.
 It is classified as a type IIb diamond.

-The Hope Diamond has changed hands numerous times on its way from Hyderabad, India, to France, Great Britain, and the United States, where it is on public display.
+The Hope Diamond is currently housed in the National Gem and Mineral collection at the National Museum of Natural History in Washington, D.C.
+It has changed hands numerous times on its way from Hyderabad, India, to France, Great Britain, and the United States, where it is on public display.
 It has been described as the "most famous diamond in the world".